 The game will take you to the city of Splatsville, Splatlands (we're being totally serious) and will introduce new weapons, new stages and new ways to squirt your mates in online Turf Wars.
 We're hungry for more details on how this is going to update the original Splatoon's online shooter gameplay after the excellent, but very similar sequel.

-With Switch 'Pro' rumours intensifying, the next year or so is shaping up to be very interesting indeed for Nintendo fans.
-We can't wait to see what surprises the company has up its sleeve, but for the time being thsee games offer plenty to look forward to.
+With Switch 'Pro' rumours still lingering after the announcement of the Switch OLED Model, the next year or so is shaping up to be very interesting indeed for Nintendo fans.
+We can't wait to see what surprises the company has up its sleeve.

 Is there something on your radar that you think we've missed?
 Let us know with a comment below and tell us which of the games above you're most looking forward to throughout 2021.